Canary Islands Unfiltered: Volcanic Wonders, Hidden Beaches, and Island Hopping Adventures You Won't Believe

 Gran Canaria

-Gran Canaria is a classic holiday destination, Europe’s love affair with this Island goes back to the 19th Century and is as popular as ever today.
-Gran Canaria originally meant the great island of dogs dating back to around 500 BC.
+Gran Canaria is a classic holiday destination.
+Europe’s love affair with this island goes back to the 19th century, and it is as popular as ever today.
+Gran Canaria originally meant the grand island of dogs around 500 BC.

 A wealth of beach resorts can be found in the sun-blessed south – the most attractive part of the island.

-Don’t forget to visit the spectacular golden sand dunes of Maspalomas, a true testament to the pristine wilderness of the region.
+Don’t forget to visit the spectacular golden sand dunes of Maspalomas, a true testament to the region's pristine wilderness.

-Also, take the opportunity to visit the Palmitos bird park, and don’t miss out to visit the town of Agüimes, on the eastern flank of the island: a wonderfully charming place where you venture beneath the sea in the island’s most popular scuba-diving area.
+Also, take the opportunity to visit the Palmitos bird park, and don’t miss out on visiting the town of Agüimes, on the eastern flank of the island: a wonderfully charming place where you venture beneath the sea in the island’s most popular scuba-diving area.

 Top things to do and see on Gran Canaria

-1. Visit the Nublo Rural Park in the center of the island.
+- Visit the Nublo Rural Park in the centre of the island.

-5. Visit Agata and Puerto de Las Nieves a beautiful town in the northwest.
+- Visit Agata and Puerto de Las Nieves, a beautiful town in the northwest.

 Lanzarote